Is Your Part a Fourslide Part?

 Not long ago manufacturers would routinely set up complex tooling, such as timed cams and benders, to perform sophisticated work on progressive power press operations, expecting the cost would amortize over the life of the product.
 Today, however, the trend toward greater customization, shorter product life cycles, smaller lot sizes, and higher material prices has thrown such expectations out the window.

-In a world where the Iomega Zip Drive was a hit one day and gone the next, manufacturers can no longer accept a typical power press tooling price of $20,000 and up as simply the cost of doing business.
+Manufacturers can no longer accept a typical power press tooling price of $20,000 and up as simply the cost of doing business.
 In a time of six-sigma quality and just-in-time delivery, they can no longer tolerate tooling lead times of six months for involved work or laborious hand adjustment after production to get specifications right.

 Instead, manufacturers are turning to an integrated stamping and forming operation called fourslide.
 While the fourslide part making process was previously used mostly for complex work such as that with involved forming, multiple bends, or elements beyond 90-degrees, savvy manufacturers are now choosing the process over power press to slash part cost, speed product delivery, and streamline quality assurance.